Site icon Our Breathing Planet

 Franklin’s Bumblebee Physical Description

-The Franklin’s Bumblebee always impressed those fortunate enough to encounter one, and recognize it.
-It did so due to the differences in its appearance that distinguish it from other bumblebees, however.
-It did not do so, though, due to sheer physical size.
+The captivating Franklin’s Bumblebee always impresses those people fortunate enough to encounter one, and recognize it.
+The bee does so due to the differences in its appearance that distinguish it from other bumblebees, however.
+It does not do so, though, due to its sheer physical size.

-That’s due to the fact that, like its many relatives, it’s a small variety of invertebrate.
-It also, like them, displays a certain degree of the physiological characteristic of sexual dimorphism.
+That’s due to the obvious fact that, like its many relatives, it’s a very small variety of invertebrate.
+Much like them, it also displays a certain degree of the physiological characteristic of sexual dimorphism.
 In its specific case, though, this trait manifests in terms other than measurements.

-Males of this intriguing Arthropod develop one more abdominal segment than their female counterparts.
+Intriguingly, males of this intriguing Arthropod develop one more abdominal segment than their female counterparts.
 Females, meanwhile, display a slightly different patter of coloring than the males.
-The overall difference in appearance is minor to the untrained observer, though.
+The overall difference in appearance remains minor to the untrained observer, though.

 Both genders of the Franklin’s Bumblebee display a solid black abdomen.
-That separates them from all other known bumblebees.
-Both sexes addtionally manifest yellow hair on the anterior portion of the thorax.
+That small characteristic separates them from all other known bumblebees.
+Both sexes additionally manifest light yellow hair on the anterior portion of the thorax.
 Uniquely, this also develops in a U-shaped pattern.

-The head and face of both genders of the insect present a predominantly black background.
-They do, however, display a very small yellow patch at the top of the head.
+The head and face of both genders of the beautiful insect present a predominantly black background.
+Individuals do, however, display a very small patch of yellow at the top of the head.
 At the tip of the abdomen in both genders, an equally tiny white patch also typically appears.

 Source: https://bit.ly/3MHTVaz Photo: USFWS CCL: https://bit.ly/43E3g9w